WalletConnect/walletconnect-docs/docs/api/sign/wallet-usage.md

 **1. Add listeners for desired `SignClient` events.**

 :::info
-To listen to pairing-related events, please follow the guidance for Pairing API event listeners.
-[TODO: ADD LINK]
+To listen to pairing-related events, please follow the guidance for [Pairing API event listeners.](../core/pairing.mdx)

-//TODO: Link to CORE/PAIRING WHEN READY
 :::

 ```ts